 Btw—don’t braid over the top of a table, off the edge is much better.
 (See other ideas below the videos.)
 I just do this in the videos because the table makes a good background.

 Also, when you first start the braid, don’t worry if the loops are somewhat tangled or twisted at the very top.
 That very first part will not show after the braid starts developing.
-If it is extreme, it’s easier to fix after the braid is done—you just untie that initial knot, shake/comb out the tangled bit, and retie it.
+If it is extreme, it’s easier to fix after the braid is done—you just untie that initial knot, shake/comb out the twists, and retie the knot.

 The other videos give more tips, and also show how to make a flat, wide, ribbonlike version of this square braid, using almost the exact same method, just one small difference.